-From insurance companies, to online television streaming companies, to grooming supply companies, the subscription model is booming.
+From insurance companies to online television streaming companies, the subscription model is booming.
 Over two thousand subscription-based companies operate around the world today and the number is growing as more organizations move towards implementing this model…law firms being one of them.
 It’s true, the benefits of the subscription model apply to legal services in almost every niche.

 Those who are looking for an attorney would refer to their network, much like a person does when looking for a doctor.
 This would allow firms to get access to a clientele demographic they would have likely never reached.
 This also benefits clients because they have easy access to an attorney they feel they can trust because they were selected from a pre-approved network.